-- 1. Remain calm

-- 2. Do as the officers tell you

-- 3. Put down any bags or packages you may be carrying

-- 4. Keep your hands up and visible at all times - 5.
+- 1. Remain calm - 2.
+Do as the officers tell you - 3.
+Put down any bags or packages you may be carrying - 4.
+Keep your hands up and visible at all times - 5.
 If you know where the hostile intruder/active shooter is, tell the officers - 6.
 Once out of harm's way remain at whatever assembly point authorities designate - 7.
-Remember the area is an active crime scene.
-Police will usually not let anyone leave until the situation is under control and all witnesses have been identified and questioned - 8.
-Do not leave until the police say it is OK.
+Do not leave until the police say it is OK